merokudao/dApp-sdk/examples/Onmeta/README.md

 ## Product Overview

-Onmeta provides quickest on and off ramp solutions (API/widget integration) to web3 dapps to help them improve their user experience and accelerate their adoption by mainstream users.
+Onmeta provides quickest on and off ramp solutions (Widget/API integration) to web3 dapps to help them improve their user experience and accelerate their adoption by mainstream users.
 Onmeta aims to become a fully interoperable solution which supports all major fiat currencies as well as all tokens across all major blockchains.
 Currently, focussed on emerging markets like India & SEA, Onmeta is the only service provider supporting INR fiat on and off ramp.
 It supports 5000+ tokens across Polygon, Ethereum, Arbitrum, Avalanche, Fantom and BNB Smart Chain blockchains with work underway for supporting 25+ blockchains by the end of this year.
 It has 40+ dApps currently using its solution and has processed USD 1M worth of transactions.

+We support the following integration methods for our services i.e. both On and Off Ramp.
+1. Widget Integration
+2. API Integration

 ### On-ramping